raunak-2907/Bank-Program/README.md

 # Bank-Program
-A basic C++ program that resembles some functionalities of bank
+A basic C++ and JAVA program that resembles some functionalities of bank